Morleigh Steinberg: Career

 She was the artistic director of the 2010s Dance Homage to Irish painter Louis le Brocquy, entitled Cold Dream Colour.
 The work had its world première in Dublin.
 Le Brocquy later died, in 2012.
 The Edge had brought le Brocquy's work to Steinberg's attention, and she became convinced that his paintings could be interpreted through dance.
 The music for Cold Dream Colour is composed by The Edge in collaboration with Paul Chavez (known for his experimental electronic compositions under the project name FeltLike).
 Besides sharing in the choreography and lighting design for the work, Steinberg also staged a solo dance as well as a duet with her sister.
 Oguri also had roles as choreographer and dancer.
 The work had its US première at REDCAT in Los Angeles in 2012; a review in the Los Angeles Times said that "Visceral expressionism and a prodigious visual beauty coalesced ... a striking visual success", but that it was less certain whether the nature of le Brocquy's paintings had been conveyed to the less-familiar American audience.
 Excerpts from Cold Dream Colour were performed at the Guggenheim Museum's Works & Process series for two nights in 2013 in New York, with Irish broadcaster John Kelly moderating a discussion of the work with its creators.
 The US Cold Dream Colour was presented by Arcane Collective, a production company that Steinberg and Oguri had co-founded in Spring 2011.
 Steinberg continued to direct and appear in productions of Arcane Collective, including a 2016 performance at New York Live Arts consisting of adaptations of scenes from the Samuel Beckett trilogy.

 In 2017, Steinberg was featured as the second of two women in the video accompanying performances of the song "Trip Through Your Wires" on U2's Joshua Tree Tour 2017.
 She is dressed as a cowgirl, often drawing stage comment from Bono, while an American flag is painted on a wooden shack by the other woman.

+Personal life

+The Edge married his first wife Aislinn in 1983.
+They had three children, but separated in March 1991.
+Steinberg and The Edge developed a friendship during the Zoo TV Tour, and toward the tour's end in 1993, the friendship developed into a relationship, and Steinberg broke up with her boyfriend of the time.
+Following the tour's completion, Steinberg and The Edge discovered they missed each other, so she moved to Dublin in 1994, and the relationship became firm.
+Having grown up around Hollywood, the prospect of being associated with a famous rock star did not faze her.
+On his part, the relationship with Steinberg improved his frame of mind after a long period of unhappiness.